joan325/TheReckoner/src/content/uncategorized/advice-v4no2.md

 pubDate: 2016-01-12T05:37:44.661Z
 description: "Article."
 author: "sqiu"
-heroImage: "/blog-placeholder-4.jpg"
+heroImage: "../../assets/placeholders/blog-placeholder-4.jpg"
 tags: ["Uncategorized"]
 ---

-*I fully support the arrival of the Syrian refugees here in Canada.
+_I fully support the arrival of the Syrian refugees here in Canada.
 However, my family members seem to think otherwise, and are very irritated about the entire situation.
-How do I convince my family members to see the positive side of things?*
+How do I convince my family members to see the positive side of things?_

-*— Confused*
+_— Confused_

 Why might your family be uncomfortable with the situation at hand?
 Let’s break it down into several possible reasons and address each one.